-Interactive Brokers LLC (the "Company"), a Connecticut limited liability company, is a brokerdealer registered under the Securities Exchange Act of 1934 (the "Exchange Act") with the Securities and Exchange Commission ("SEC") and is a member of the Financial Industry Regulatory Authority ("FINRA") and various securities and commodities exchanges.
+Interactive Brokers LLC (the "Company"), a Connecticut limited liability company, is a broker-dealer registered under the Securities Exchange Act of 1934 (the "Exchange Act") with the Securities and Exchange Commission ("SEC") and is a member of the Financial Industry Regulatory Authority ("FINRA") and various securities and commodities exchanges.
 The Company is also a member of the National Futures Association ("NFA") and is registered with Commodity Futures Trading Commission ("CFTC") as a Futures Commission Merchant and a Foreign Exchange Dealer.

 The Company executes and clears securities and commodities transactions for customers.
 Certain transactions are cleared through other clearing brokers.
-Accordingly, the Company carries securities accounts for customers and is subject to the requirements of Rule 15c3-3 under the Exchange Act pertaining to the possession or control of customer-owned assets and reserve requirements.
+Accordingly, the Company carries securities accounts for customers and is subject to the requirements of Rule 15c3-3 under the Exchange Act (the "Customer Protection Rule") pertaining to the possession or control of customer-owned assets and reserve requirements.
 The Company carries customer commodities accounts and is subject to the segregation requirements of the Commodity Exchange Act.
-The Company is subject to the Uniform Net Capital Rule (Rule 15c3-1) under the Exchange Act and the CFTC's minimum financial requirements (Regulations 1.17 and 5.7).
+The Company is subject to the requirements of Rule 15c3-1 under the Exchange Act (the "Uniform Net Capital Rule") and the CFTC's minimum financial requirements (Regulations 1.17 and 5.7).

 The Company is 99.9% owned by IBG LLC, (the "Parent"), a Connecticut limited liability company.
-The Company has several affiliates which are also majority owned by the Parent (Note 7).
+The Company has several affiliates which are also majority owned by the Parent (see Note 7).
 The Parent and its subsidiaries, including the Company are consolidated into Interactive Brokers Group, Inc. ("IBG, Inc."), a publicly traded U.S. corporation.